wang-lei-whu/beamerTemplate/README.md

+# th-koeln-beamer-template

+get from github

-# beamerTemplate
+# Chinese template

-Beamer template and example used in the courses
+is developing